xkeshav/color-collector/README.md

 }
 ```

-note: variable ends with `-<num>` to keep track how many colors are collected and used, further you can rename the variable using `Rename Symbol(F2)` action in vs code.
+- each variable name ends with `-<num>` to keep track how many colors are collected and used, further you can rename the variable using `Rename Symbol(F2)` action in vs code.

 - After successfully execution of the command, the css file will be changed where color value will be replaced by css variables and a `:root` selector will be placed on the top of the file,after all `import` statements and also display notification of successful conversion.